-Building a Modern Virtual Learning Environment (VLE)
+Building a Modern Virtual Learning Environment (VLE) [NEED TO TRANSLATE]

 As we head into the second decade of the 21st century, now more than ever is the time to break away from traditional learning methods and start incorporating modern technologies and blended learning experiences into your training and education programs.
 There are a variety of eLearning technologies and strategies that can be utilized in any educational context, both workplace to academic, to achieve better learning outcomes.
 With eLearning, there is no limit to the creative ways virtual learning environments (VLEs) can be configured.